juharris/my-bot/mybot/teams/README.md

-# Impersonator for Teams
+# onhello

-Reply to messages in Teams.
+Automatically reply to messages in Teams.

 <!--
 # Downloads